oegedijk/dash_oop_components/README.md

 This allows you to:
-- Seperate the data/plotting logic from the dashboard interactions logic, by putting all the plotting functionality inside a `DashFigureFactory`.
+- Seperate the data/plotting logic from the dashboard interactions logic, by putting all the plotting functionality inside a `DashFigureFactory` and all the dashboard layout and callback logic into `DashComponents`.
 - Build self-contained, configurable, re-usable `DashComponents`
-- Compose dashboards that consists of multiple `DashComponents` that each may consists of multiple `DashComponents`, etc.
+- Compose dashboards that consists of multiple `DashComponents` that each may consists of multiple nested `DashComponents`, etc.
 - Store all the configuration needed to rebuild and run a particular dashboard to a single configuration `.yaml` file
 - Parametrize your dashboard so that you (or others) can make change to the dashboard